 The proposal will not change the lot pattern or street pattern of the neighborhood, and will serve to increase the provision of housing in the area.
-The increase in density is relatively small, with a single additional unit provided.
+The increase in density will provide two additional units on the lot.
 The Traditional Neighborhood form district often features a mixture of land uses and zoning districts, creating an environment in which mixed-use and mixed-income neighborhoods can develop.
-The second unit proposed on the lot is relatively small and will fill a niche in rental types.